InsightSoftwareConsortium/ITK/Modules/Beta/GrowCut/README.rst

 Overview
 --------

-Segments an image based on foreground and background seeds.
+Segments a 3D image from foreground and background seeds.

 ITKGrowCut is a remote module for ITK.
-It segments an image from user-provided foreground and background seeds.
-MIT license.
+It segments a 3D image from user-provided foreground and background seeds.